eugenesvk/Win.ahk/ReadMe.md

   - BUT this workaround prevents getting mouse pointer status correctly https://www.autohotkey.com/boards/viewtopic.php?f=82&t=123908
     - potential workaround is to move pointer status check earlier
   - `displayCounter` sometimes misbehaves and goes below -1, not sure whether whether this has any negative effects
-  - `🖰hide on 🖮` with `limit2text` enabled may take ~0.3sec in some apps to determine whether the text cursor is in a text field due to using accessibility frameworks for such determination, and this might have a negative affect on other timing-sensitive typing hotkeys like modtaps.
+  - `🖰 hide on 🖮` with `limit2text` enabled may take ~0.3sec in some apps to determine whether the text cursor is in a text field due to using accessibility frameworks for such determination, and this might have a negative affect on other timing-sensitive typing hotkeys like modtaps.
 Workaround: use the standalone version [🖰 hide on 🖮_launch](<./🖰 hide on 🖮_launch.ahk>)

 ## Credits
   - [Windows-Cursor-Hider](https://github.com/Stefan-Z-Camilleri-zz/Windows-Cursor-Hider) the old simpler v1 version of the same idea